 We are one of 11 School Sport Partnerships in Birmingham working with schools to inspire, educate and empower through sport, so that all young people can reach their potential.
 We believe that physical education and school sport can be used as a driver to improve lifestyle choices and develop life-long participation.
 Working with partner primary and secondary schools gives us the opportunity to promote social inclusion, leadership, physical literacy, student wellbeing and competition and well as working with staff to ensure all pupils receive a quality experience which prepares them for their next steps in life.

-The King Edward School Sport Partnership has existed for twelve years.
+The King Edward School Sport Partnership has existed for fourteen years.
 During the first nine years, Aston was the sports college at the hub of a partnership of secondary and primary schools.
 The School Sports Partnership, SSP, was a network: the Partnership Development Manager (PDM) would lead the partnership with the help of the School Sports Coordinators (SSCo) based in the secondary schools.
 Each secondary school worked with a family of primary schools and liaised with Primary Link Teacher (PLT).

 When the funding was cut in 2012, the School Games programme was introduced, the PDM in some schools becoming the School Games Organiser (SGO).
 SGOs are part-time posts, their main tasks being to plan and support a program of level 2 competitions, leading to the level 3 events hosted by the City.